Pulse Brain · Growing Health Evidence Index

 Key measures

-Greenhouse gas emissions (GtCO2e); land use (Mha); freshwater use (km³/yr); nitrogen and phosphorus application (Tg/yr); planetary boundary thresholds
+Greenhouse gas emissions (GtCO2e); land use (Mha); freshwater use (km³/yr); nitrogen and phosphorus application (Tg/yr); planetary boundary thresholds; nutritional adequacy by region and age group; food waste and losses

 Outcomes reported